Prinz2173/gender/README.md

-# gender
+# Schedule
- Gender made with HTML, CSS and JS
+ Schedule made with HTML, CSS and JS